Agentic AI for Commercial Insurance Underwriting with Adversarial Self-Critique: System Architecture

 \subsection{Implementation Details}

 Both agent roles use Claude Sonnet 4.5, the strongest model for complex agents as of 2025 \cite{anthropic2025claude}.
 Agent and critic prompts are orchestrated by a controller using a state machine framework analogous to LangGraph.
-The controller manages state transitions and escalates to a human if outputs do not converge.
+The controller manages state transitions and triggers a human-in-the-loop escalation if outputs fail to converge.

 A vector database stores the carrier's underwriting manual and historical cases.
-The agent employs embedding-based retrieval to access relevant sections, ensuring that it cites exact guideline text rather than relying on parametric memory.
-This retrieval-augmented generation method reduces hallucinations and grounds recommendations in approved policy.
-After the underwriter accepts a recommendation, the system transfers quote details to the policy administration platform.
-The audit log allows regulators to trace each input from its origin to the final decision.
+Embedding-based retrieval grounds recommendations in exact guideline text rather than in parametric memory, reducing hallucinations.
+Figure~\ref{fig:rag} illustrates the retrieval pipeline.
+After the underwriter accepts a recommendation, the audit log lets regulators trace each input from its origin to the final decision.